 The device's Charging/Notification LED indicates the status of the battery charging in the device.
-The standard battery charges from fully depleted to 90% in approximately three hours.
-The extended battery charges from fully depleted to 90% in approximately four hours.
+The standard battery charges from fully depleted to 90% in less than three hours.
+The extended battery charges from fully depleted to 90% in less than three and a half hours.

 NOTE: In many cases, the 90% charge provides plenty of charge for daily use.

-To achieve the best fast charging results use only Zebra charging accessories and batteries.
-Charge batteries at room temperature with the device in Sleep mode.
+To achieve the fastest charging results, use only Zebra charging accessories and batteries.
+Charge batteries at room temperature with the device in sleep mode.

-Table 22 Charging/Notification LED Charging Indicators
+Table 24 Charging/Notification LED Charging Indicators

 State Indication Off Device is not charging.
 Device is not inserted correctly in the cradle or connected to a power source.
 Charger/cradle is not powered.
 Slow Blinking Amber (1 blink every 4 seconds) Device is charging.
-Slow Blinking Red (1 blink every 4 seconds) Device is charging but the battery is at end of useful life.
+Slow Blinking Red (1 blink every 4 seconds) Device is charging, but the battery is at end of useful life.
 Solid Green Charging complete.
+Solid Red Charging is complete, but the battery is at end of useful life.
+Fast Blinking Amber (2 blinks/second) Charging error, for example: billiks/second) Temperature is too low or too high.
+Charging has gone on too long without completion (typically eight hours).
+Fast Blinking Red (2 Charging error, but the battery is at end of useful life.
+For example: blinks/second) Temperature is too low or too high.
+Charging has gone on too long without completion (typically eight hours).

-Spare Battery Charging
+Charging the Spare Battery